Kim Possible: Films

 The success of Kim Possible spawned two animated—as well as a live action—television films based on the series, becoming the first animated series to be adapted into a Disney Channel Original Movie.
-The first, Kim Possible: A Sitch in Time, is science fiction-themed and premiered on Disney Channel on November 28, 2003, following Kim as she travels both back in time and into the future to save the world.
-Dubbed an "extended episode", the film also explores the character's origin, revealing how both she and Ron became crime fighters, and features an all-star cast.
-The second, Kim Possible Movie: So the Drama, was released in 2005 and was originally going to be the series finale, but due to popular demand the series was renewed for the fourth season.
+The first, Kim Possible: A Sitch in Time, is science fiction-themed.
+The second, Kim Possible Movie: So the Drama was originally going to be the series finale, but due to popular demand the series was renewed for the fourth season.
+On February 7, 2018, Disney announced that they were moving forward in making a live action Kim Possible film and the film itself premiered on February 15, 2019.